KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 Since the blog post, Stack Overflow has rolled out a few changes in the name of being more welcoming.
 They rolled out a new [code of conduct](https://stackoverflow.blog/2018/08/07/get-to-know-our-new-code-of-conduct/).
 They added an icon for [new users](https://meta.stackexchange.com/questions/314287/come-take-a-look-at-our-new-contributor-indicator) in the hope that this would inspire a more welcoming environment.
 They built a tool that [detected snarky comments](https://stackoverflow.blog/2018/07/10/welcome-wagon-classifying-comments-on-stack-overflow/).

 But the debate rages on.
-Start [here](https://meta.stackoverflow.com/questions/tagged/welcoming) if you want to go down the rabbit hole.
+Start [StackOverflow - Welcome-Questions](https://meta.stackoverflow.com/questions/tagged/welcoming) if you want to go down the rabbit hole.

 # What is Stack Overflow?